 But no matter what label you put on my work, it all boils down to story.

-When I’m not crafting stories, you can usually find me reading, knitting, herding the three young adults who live in my house, coordinating some outdoor activity for my American Heritage Girls troop, or grandparenting a grandson while his mom and dad get out for a bit.
+When I’m not crafting stories, you can usually find me reading, knitting, herding the three young adults who live in my house, or grandparenting a grandson while his mom and dad get out for a bit.
 My family calls the great Pacific Northwest home, and we love to hike, camp, and spend time enjoying the many blessings of our corner of the U.S.